+Note: 1 = Totals are not the sum of all respondents/consultations within the column as many respondents consulted for more than one symptom

 Of respondents included in the clinical notes review, 77.3% (n=686/908) were found to have at least one comorbidity, 35% (n=313/908) to have two or more.
 Many participants (47.8%, n=414/908) were living with comorbidities that might impact on their respiratory function, most commonly Chronic Obstructive Airways Disease (COPD) (n=89/908, 9.8%), asthma (n=71/908, 7.8%) and cardiac disease (n=79/908, 8.7%).
 Using Chi2, a positive association was found between those participants reporting symptoms in the questionnaire and those found to be living with comorbidities (X(1)=15.8, p<.001).
 These findings indicate symptoms associated with lung cancer are very common amongst this group of high-risk patients and are likely often? caused by other common conditions.